Positive representations of non-simply-laced split real quantum groups: Positive representations of for type

 The action corresponding to $w_0=s_1s_2s_1s_2s_1s_2$ can also be computed, and $E_1$ consists of 13 terms.
+It is unitary equivalent to the above representation via a transformation consisting of 11 quantum dilogarithms with parameters $b$ or $b_s$, and a linear change of variables $T$ with $\det(T)=1$, generalizing Theorem \ref{trans2} .
 It can instead be obtained from the folding of the positive representations of type $D_4$ described in the next section.